catid/tabby/ECDHE.md

 + (1) the server's transmitted information came from the real server and
 + (2) that this specific client's request is the one that the real server responded to.

+##### Ephemeral Key Reuse

+Tabby is using the same ephemeral public key on the server for multiple connections.
+This is different from TLS where a new ephemeral key is chosen for each new connection.
+However this is not unprecedented; this is a new approach that improves on TLS.
+For example the Google QUIC encryption spec states that it reuses ephemeral keys for multiple connections.
+And Bernstein's MinimaLT does also.
+So there are at least two well known cryptographers who agree that reusing ephemeral keys is a good idea.

 #### Security Claims